Barbara Sternberg

 Barbara Sternberg (born in 1945) is a Canadian film director known for her experimental films.
-Sternberg directed films such as Opus 40 (1979), Transitions (1982), At Present (1990), Through and Through (1992), and Midst (1997).
+She directed films such as Opus 40 (1979), Transitions (1982), At Present (1990), Through and Through (1992), and Midst (1997).

 Early life

 Sternberg was born in Toronto, Ontario on April 24, 1945.
 In her youth, she created art by writing books for her family members.
-Sternberg said that her use of photos and text in these books is "similar to the way I work now."
+She has said that her use of photos and text in these books is "similar to the way I work now."
 She created her first film using her father's 16 mm camera in order to make a gift for her husband.
 Sternberg said, "My husband at the time didn't have any home movies and barely any photographs from his growing-up; so I wanted to make him this home movie, to create a past for him."

 Although she did not initially consider her films as works of art, she eventually began to take them seriously.
 Sternberg attended Ryerson Polytechnic University to learn how to make films, but she ignored the teachings in order to make experimental films.
 "I didn't think at all about industrial film," she said.
 "I just started making stuff in a way I would later learn to call 'experimental.'"

 Career

 Sternberg began her career in filmmaking during the mid-1970s and was one of the few female directors in Canada working in the avant-garde genre at the time.
-Sternberg has received significant national attention in Canada.
+She has received significant national attention in Canada.
 The National Gallery of Canada, the Art Gallery of Ontario, Queen's University, and York University have all acquired her films for their collections.

 Aside from her national recognition, Sternberg's films have also been featured in various international institutions, such as Museum of Modern Art in New York City and the Centre Georges Pompidou in Paris.